 Let’s not forget that in the old way of doing things, each meeting might have three “documents.”
 You have the meeting invite itself (in the calendar), the meeting’s agenda, and then notes for the meeting.

 The meeting invite lands in your calendar, the agenda is often in the event description (even though rich formatting is not supported and it’s not a suitable place for an agenda), and any meeting notes could end up in your email if someone is lucky enough to have shared them.

 Having the content around your meeting so disorganized makes it difficult to do anything but discard or lose information.

-The calendar was Hugo’s first integration, but we didn’t stop there.
+The calendar was Fellow's first integration, but they didn’t stop there.

 Many companies like to store meeting notes in the CRM as a best practice.
 That’s not a problem.
-With integrations with leading CRMs like Salesforce, Hubspot, Pipedrive and more, Hugo can automatically sync your meeting notes to the correct contacts and accounts in your CRM, using—you guessed it— data gleaned from the calendar, in this case, the attendees of the meeting.
+With integrations with leading CRMs like Salesforce and Hubspot, Fellow can automatically sync your meeting notes to the correct contacts and accounts in your CRM, using—you guessed it— data gleaned from the calendar, in this case, the attendees of the meeting.

-We also integrate with all the leading task management programs: Jira, Asana, Trello, and Todoist.
+We also integrate with all the leading task management programs: Jira, Asana, Trello, and ClickUp, and monday.com.

 Just as meeting documents shouldn’t get lost in folders, tasks and action items shouldn’t get lost in meeting notes.
 With minimal work, you can push next steps from your meeting notes into the other systems where they really belong.

 Meetings aren’t just where decisions get made, they also have a disproportional impact on team culture as well.
 When you connect your meeting notes to your calendar and other tools, you not only open up the flow of information, you create a more aligned and transparent team culture, one where meetings become a source of velocity and success.